Numbers 5 – Separating from Sin

 Then the man shall bring his wife to the priest.
 He shall bring the offering required for her, one-tenth of an ephah of barley meal; he shall pour no oil on it and put no frankincense on it, because it is a grain offering of jealousy, an offering for remembering, for bringing iniquity to remembrance.

-b.
-He shall pour no oil on it and put no frankincense on it: There was to be no oil or frankincense – which were thought to sweeten a typical grain offering; but there is nothing sweet about this offering for remembrance, for bringing iniquity to remembrance.
-This offering was truly bitter, not sweet, because either a wife would be found guilty of adultery, or a husband found guilty of unfounded suspicion.

 c.
+He shall pour no oil on it and put no frankincense on it: There was to be no oil or frankincense, things added to sweeten a typical grain offering.
+There is nothing sweet about this offering for remembrance, for bringing iniquity to remembrance.
+This offering was bitter, not sweet, because either a wife would be found guilty of adultery, or a husband found guilty of unfounded suspicion.

-For bringing iniquity to remembrance: It wasn’t that perhaps the wife committed adultery and didn’t “remember” it; it was not for the husband or wife to remember, but for the whole community to remember the terrible nature of either adultery or false accusation.
+d.
+For bringing iniquity to remembrance: It wasn’t that perhaps the wife committed adultery and didn’t “remember” it.
+The sacrifice was not for the husband or wife to remember, but for the whole community to remember the terrible nature of either adultery or false accusation.

 i.
-The idea of the phrase uncover the woman’s head (Numbers 5:18) is to unbind and “let down” her hair.
+The idea of the phrase uncover the woman’s head in verse 18 is to unbind and “let down” her hair.
 “The unbinding of the woman’s hair is another hint that she was viewed as unclean.
 ‘Lepers’ had to let their hair hang loose as a mark of their uncleanness.”
 (Wenham)

 b.
 The priest shall put her under oath, and say to the woman: In his oath, the priest would solemnly announce that if the woman was innocent of the accusation of adultery, she would be free from this bitter water that brings a curse.
 But if she was in fact guilty of adultery, she would be under the curse.

-ii.
+iii.
 After the priest said this, the woman had to respond: Amen, so be it.
 She had to agree that if she was innocent, she deserved vindication; but if guilty, she deserved the punishment of the curse.
-She was not allowed the option of saying, “well, I did it, but it was really all right in the sight of God.
-After all, we loved each other, or my husband neglected me, and . . .”
-At the very least, this ceremony demanded that sin be called sin – guilty or innocent!
+A verdict of “guilty yet excused” was never in mind.
+Guilty or innocent, adultery was regarded as sin.

 c.
 The priest shall write these curses in a book, and he shall scrape them off into the bitter water: After reading the curse, and hearing the woman’s agreement, the priest would write the oath on a scroll – and scrape the dried ink into the bitter water.

 d.
-The priest shall take the grain offering: After this, the priest would offer the grain offering – a picture of fellowship and thanks to God – and the accused woman would drink the bitter water.
+The priest shall take the grain offering: After this, the priest offered the grain offering – a picture of fellowship and thanks to God – and the accused woman drank the bitter water.

 e.
 The water that brings a curse will enter her and become bitter: Over time, the judgment of God would be evident.
 If she came down with some type of internal disease, especially affecting her womb, it would be seen as evidence of her guilt.
 But if she was free from disease, and continued to bear children, it would be seen as vindication.

 ii.
-The rabbis also said that if the woman was guilty, the same disease would come upon the man she had committed adultery with; but they also said that even if the wife had been guilty, but her husband had been guilty of adultery also, the bitter water would have no effect on her.
+According to Adam Clarke, some Jewish rabbis also said that if the woman was guilty, the same disease would come upon the man she had committed adultery with; but they also said that even if the wife had been guilty, but her husband had been guilty of adultery also, the bitter water would have no effect on her.

 iii.
-This ceremony could only work with some supernatural element involved; drinking dusty and inky water won’t cause internal disease in only those guilty of adultery.
-But as well, the mental stress of knowing you are guilty and openly proclaiming the rightness of judgment upon the guilty, cannot be good for one’s health!
+This ceremony could only work with some supernatural element involved; drinking water with dust and ink doesn’t normally cause internal disease in only those guilty of adultery.
+However, the mental stress of knowing your guilt and openly proclaiming the rightness of judgment upon yourself cannot be good for one’s health.

 iv.
-At the very least, this ceremony made the entire community (it was seemingly a public ceremony) aware of the evil of adultery – and the seriousness of trying to hide your sin.
-The existence of the ceremony itself was an incentive to faithfulness in marriage, and therefore good for the entire nation.
+At the very least, because this was a public ceremony, it made the entire community aware of the evil of adultery – and the seriousness of trying to hide your sin.
+The existence of the ceremony itself was an incentive to faithfulness in marriage, and therefore it was good for the entire nation.

 a.
-This is the law of jealousy: This was a ceremony meant to resolve things.
-Either the husband was right or wrong in his jealousy; if his wife had in fact been adulterous, he was right – if not, wrong.
-The issue had to be settled, and this was God’s way to do it.
+This is the law of jealousy: This was a ceremony meant to bring resolution.
+Either the husband was right or wrong in his jealousy; if his wife had in fact been adulterous, he was right – if she had not been, he was wrong.
+The issue had to be settled, and this was the way given by God to ancient Israel to settle it.